 Responsible travel is becoming more important as the tourism industry continues to grow.
 Global warming and pollution are among the biggest concerns for our planet, and the environmental impact of tourism in terms of CO2 emissions, waste, energy consumption, nature conservation and cultural preservation, are all important factors that we must consider when travelling.

 We feel it is both the responsibility of Explore, and those travelling with us, to ensure that we are more mindful of these factors when visiting a country.
-Whether we're offsetting the CO2 emissions use to travel to – and around – a destination, or paying our local Explore Leaders a fair wage, it all contributes to creating a more sustainable industry that doesn't negatively impact our destinations and those who live there.
+Whether we're working with Cool Earth on our Carbon Offsetting Initiative or paying our local Explore Leaders a fair wage, it all contributes to creating a more sustainable industry that doesn't negatively impact our destinations and those who live there.